 - Montagne Residence – Year 9

 - Lavalla Residence – Junior and Year 8

 Terrence House is the Senior Boarding residence at Marist College Ashgrove.
 This three level, purpose built complex houses 78 senior boarders.
 Its commanding position located above the beautiful Derek Cameron Oval gives it a relaxed feel of separation from the fast pace of College life beyond.
 Completed in 1995 it was named for Br Terence Heinrich fms who was Headmaster at Marist College Ashgrove between 1990 and 1996.

-Br Terence House has a large open foyer and four distinct residential wings (on first and second levels) all with their own common rooms.
+Br Terence is a deeply spiritual man with a hands on approach to his leadership.
+Terence House has a large open foyer and four distinct residential wings (on first and second levels) all with their own common rooms.
 The ground floor houses a large glassed in common room with kitchenette, storage rooms for luggage, a modern billiards/television lounge with pay television connected.
 This level also has its own laundry and drying room.

 Senior boarders can access the two industrial washing machines and ironing facilities.
 The first level enters directly from the roadway that passes through the boarding precinct.
 This level houses staff accommodation, guest toilets, a duty office.
 Before passing into the student accommodation, visitors are struck by the imposing glass wall and cross towering over the dual staircase that leads to the second floor.
 This second level houses staff accommodation as well as a computer laboratory.